Buy Traffic Data

 How is Traffic Data typically priced?

-Prices for Traffic data depends on many variables and suppliers typically have several pricing models in place.
-Prices will depend on what the Traffic Data is to be used for, how many people in your company need access to the Traffic Data, and the geographical areas required for Traffic Data analysis.
+Prices for traffic data depend on many variables.
+Traffic data collection services typically have several pricing models in place for data buyers.
+Prices will depend on what the traffic data will be used for, how many people in your company need access to the traffic data, and the geographical areas required for traffic data analysis.

 What are the common challenges when buying Traffic Data?